genome-miner/epitope-analysis-and-prediction/README.md

 ## <a id="references"></a>📚 References

-The datasets were obtained from the [Keggle](https://www.kaggle.com/) Epitope Prediction dataset.
+The datasets were obtained from the [Keggle COVID-19/SARS B-cell Epitope Prediction](https://www.kaggle.com/datasets/futurecorporation/epitope-prediction).

 ---